dbuenzli/fpath/README.md

 -------------------------------------------------------------------------------
 v%%VERSION%%

-Fpath is an OCaml module for handling file system paths on POSIX and Windows operating systems.
+Fpath is an OCaml module for handling file system paths with POSIX or Windows conventions.
 Fpath processes paths without accessing the file system and is independent from any system library.

 Fpath depends on [Astring][astring] and is distributed under the ISC license.